Loddon, Norfolk

 Healthcare is served by the Loddon Surgery, with the NNUH and James Paget Hospital (Great Yarmouth) both accessible within 30 minutes.

-05 Community & Broads Lifestyle
+Community & Broads Lifestyle

 Loddon’s community is one of its strongest assets.
 The annual Loddon Festival is a major event bringing live music, food, craft, and community celebration to the town.
-Regular community events, a thriving WI, gardening groups, and sports clubs create a rich social life.
+Regular community events, a active WI, gardening groups, and sports clubs create a rich social life.
 The Holy Trinity Church and the town’s various halls host events throughout the year.

 The Broads lifestyle is woven into Loddon’s identity.
 Whether it’s kayaking on the Chet, walking the riverbanks at sunset, or simply watching the boats pass through from a pub garden, the waterside connection adds a dimension that landlocked towns can’t match.
 This combination of affordability, community, and Broads access makes Loddon increasingly popular with families and remote workers seeking quality of life over commute convenience.